 Respect for Law Must Be Upheld.
-The courts hold a prace of peculiar and deserved sanctity under our form of gov ernment.
-Respect for the law is essen tial to the permanence of our institu-tions; and respect for the law is largely conditioned upon respect for the courts.
-It is an offense against the republic to say anything which can weaken this spect, save for the gravest reason and in the most carefully guarded manner.
+The courts hold a piace of peculiar and deserved sanctity under our form of government.
+Respect for the law is essential to the permanence of our institutions; and respect for the law is largely conditioned upon respect for the courts.
+It is an offense against the republic to say anything which can weaken this respect, save for the gravest reason and in the most carefully guarded manner.
 In no other nation in the world do the courts wield such vast and far-reaching power as in the United States.
-All that is necessary is that the courts as a whole should exercise this power with the farsighted wisdom already shown by those judges who scan the future while they act in the present.
-Let them exercise this great power not only honestly and bravely, but with wise insight into the needs and fixed purposes of the people, so that they may do justice, and work equity, so that they may protect all persons in their rights, and yet break down the barriers of privilege, which is the for
+All that is necessary is that the courts as a whole should exercise this power with the farsighted wisdom already shown by those udges who scan the future while they act in the present.
+Let them exercise this great power not only honestly and bravely, but with wise insight into the needs and fixed purposes of the people, so that they may do justice, and work equity, so that they may protect all persons in their rights, and yet break down the barriers of privilege, which is the foe than another we owe it to our children to perform at once, it is to save the forests of this country, for they constitute the conservation of the natural resources of the country. . . .
+Just as a farmer, after all his life making his living from his farm, will, if he is an expert farmer, leave it as an asset of increased value to his son, so we should leave our national domain to our children, increased in value and not worn out.
+There are small sections of our own country, in the east and in the west, in the Adirondacks, the White mountains and the Appalachians, and in the Rocky mountains, where we can already see for ourselves the damage in the shape of permanent injury to the soil and the river systems which comes from reckless deforestation.
+It matters not whether this deforestation is due to the actual reckless cutting of timber, to the fires that inevitably follow such reckless cutting of timber, or to reckless and uncontrolled grazing, especially by the great migratory bands of sheep, the unchecked wandering of which over the country means destruction to forests and disaster to the small home-makers, the settlers of limited means.